• What are you looking for?

 4. Neither urgent nor important (eliminate)

-This rule states that 80% of the results are often achieved by 20% of the effort.
+This rule states that 80% of results are often achieved with 20% of the effort.

-Focus on the tasks that have the greatest impact and reduce effort on less important tasks.
+Focus on tasks that have the biggest impact and reduce effort for less important tasks.

-If you use these productivity-boosting strategies and techniques, you will be able to work more efficiently in the future while maintaining a healthy work-life balance.
-Find out which method works best for you and integrate it into your daily work routine to permanently increase your productivity.
+By applying these listed strategies and techniques for increasing productivity, you will be able to work more efficiently in the future while maintaining a healthy work-life balance.
+Find out which method works best for you and integrate it into your daily work to permanently boost your productivity.

 Artikel Sep 23